Before You Configure a FireCluster

 Before you can configure a FireCluster, you must make sure that the external interface configuration is compatible with the type of FireCluster you want to use.

-• Active/active FireCluster — Each external interface must have a static IP address.
+- Active/Active FireCluster — Each external interface must have a static IP address.
 You cannot enable an active/active FireCluster if the external interface is configured to use DHCP or PPPoE.

 Verify Network Router and Switch Configurations

-You must have a network switch or VLAN for each active traffic interface.
+- You must have a network switch or VLAN for each active traffic interface.

-If you use a switch between each member for the cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.
+- If you use a switch between each member for the cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.

-For an active/active cluster, all switches and routers in an active/active FireCluster broadcast domain must meet the requirements specified in Switch and Router Requirements for an Active/Active FireCluster.
+- In an active/active FireCluster configuration, the network interfaces for the cluster use multicast MAC addresses.
+Before you enable an active/active FireCluster, make sure your network routers and other devices are configured to correctly route traffic to and from the multicast MAC addresses.
+All switches and routers in an active/active FireCluster broadcast domain must meet the requirements specified in Switch and Router Requirements for an Active/Active FireCluster.

 Select IP Addresses for Cluster Interfaces

 We recommend you make a table with the network addresses you plan to use for the cluster interfaces and interface for management IP address.
-To avoid conflict with routable IP addresses, we recommend you allocate a dedicated private subnet to each cluster interface or use APIA (link-local) IP addresses.
+To avoid conflict with routable IP addresses, we recommend you allocate a dedicated private subnet to each cluster interface or use APIPA (link-local) IP addresses.
 If you use link-local IP addresses, which begin with 169.254, you might find it useful to define your cluster interface IP addresses like this:

 169.254.<interface number>.<member number>/30